DasaradhramYenuganti/Software-Development-Lifecycle/Software Development Processes and Methodologies/Week 2/README.md

     - [ ] True.
     - [x] False.
     > This is not always possible.
 You should always try to minimize side effects, but there are times when side effects are impossible to avoid.

+## 🔺 2.
+Deployment

+1. Deployment occurs in the end stage of active development.

+    - [x] True
+    - [ ] False

+    > Deployment is the end stage of active development and occurs between testing and product maintenence.

+2. Product deployment should encapsulate three main focus areas.
+What are they?

+    - [x] Plan for recovery in case of failure
+    - [x] Planned steps
+    > The focus areas of deployment should include planned steps for deployment, problem areas within those steps, and a plan to recover in case of failure
+    - [ ] Description of the physical environment
+    - [x] Problem areas

+3. Concerns to address in your deployment plan include:

+    - [ ] Physical environment requirements
+    - [ ] Hardware requirements
+    - [ ] Documentation
+    - [ ] 3rd party software requirements
+    - [ ] Training
+    - [ ] Software being deployed
+    - [ ] Database-related activities
+    - [x] All of the above

+## 🔺 4.
+Deployment: Rollback

+1.